Tuesday, 6 November 2012

 This table I designed consists of a recycled kitchen tabletop bolted to hollow tubes of clear acrylic.
 Artificial flowers have been placed inside to add beauty.
 Other things of choice may be placed inside, turning a normal office table into a changeable art object.
 The table top can be repapered to a design of choice.

-So, going into PR work, I too tried to enjoy it as much as possible.
+So, going into PR work, I too tried to professional and at the same time, to enjoy it as much as possible.

-Before PR, I was a journalist and was at the receiving end of what PR people planned and executed.
+Before PR, I was (as journalist) on the other side of the fence where I got wined and dined.
+I was at the receiving end of what PR people planned and executed.
 These were mostly press conferences, one-on-one interviews and of course, press junkets.
 All journalists look forward to press junkets.
 It's when you get to go on a trip and be treated like royalty.
-Well, almost, but you get the idea.
+Well, almost.
+But you get the idea.

-These trips are almost always sponsored by the corporate clients of PR agencies.
-An exotic location is selected (usually), the invited journalists brought there, and a dinner is then hosted - often by a senior person of the client company.
-Such press junkets are expensive and are only afforded by multinational corporations.
+The trips are almost always sponsored by corporate clients of PR agencies.
+An exotic location is usually selected; the invited journalists brought there; and a dinner is then hosted - often by a senior person of the client company.
+Such press junkets are expensive and are only afforded by MNCs.

-For me as a journalist, more than just a good makan time, I view such occasions as opportunities to gain access to top people of a Fortune 500 company.
-The CEO of Microsoft or Oracle, the CTO of Cisco or Intel, etc... decision-makers we would otherwise have a hard time meeting (or get an opinion) under normal circumstances.
+For me as a journalist, more than just a good makan time, I view such occasions as opportunities to gain access to the top people of a Fortune 500 company.
+The CEO of Microsoft or Oracle, the CTO of Cisco or Intel, etc... decision-makers we would otherwise have a hard time meeting (or get an opinion from) under normal circumstances.

 For large companies such press junkets are often organised as part of a corporate retreat with stakeholders, i.e. the customers and partners.
-There they would learn of the company's future direction in terms of product road map, marketing and channel strategy, changes in personnel, etc.
+There they would learn of the company's future direction in terms of a Product Roadmap, Marketing and Channel Strategy, Changes in Personnel, etc.

-The management types then take time out to share their vision with the media so fresh news of the company can get out.
+The management types would often take time out to share their vision with the media so fresh news of the company can get out.
 But as such news are usually sugar-coated, I would try to get hold of a customer to talk to.
 But of course, the company or PR person will try to keep you from doing that.
-No one in their right mind would want a reporter talk to a customer unsupervised.
-It will be like shooting yourself in the foot.
+No one in their right mind would want a reporter to talk to a customer unsupervised.
+It would be like shooting yourself in the foot.
 But there are ways if a journalist is so inclined.
 It's always a cat-and-mouse game.

-So, such a trip works both ways; it's the classic "You scratch my back, I'll scratch yours".
-But as a writer, always be mindful of hard-sell by these companies who invite you.
+Such trips cut both ways.
+It is the classic "You scratch my back, I'll scratch yours" kind of endeavor.
+But as a writer, I am always be mindful of the hard-sell these companies who invite you make.
 They rely on you to get their corporate message out to the industry and always want it to be as rose-tinted and positive as possible.
 But as a reporter or writer, you have a certain integrity to adhere to.
 Also a duty to your reader to remain unbiased.

 One of the more elaborate press junkets I've been too was in Bangkok.
 I was invited by the kind folks of Canon.
 Back then, I was writing for a regional IT trade paper.